A Closer Look at Chatbot ALICE

 I remain in awe of ALICE's ability to process what we are saying.
 It was launched so long ago, this is precisely where you can see how fascinating this program is.

-I have had a hard time 'breaking' ALICE in the usual ways one could break the latest bots out there.
+I have had a hard time 'breaking' ALICE in the usual ways one could break a chatbot.

 Give it a try, tell me how you broke it!